fslev/cucumber-jutils/Readme.md

 ## 3. Clients

-The following clients are available via Cucumber-core:
+The following clients are available via Cucumber-Utils:
 - HTTP client
 - SQL clients (MySQL, PostgreSQL, Sybase, etc -> depending on the sql driver you configure)